Silen1t/Echoes_of_the_Past/README.md

 # Echoes_of_the_Past
- This project is a learning exercise focused on developing core game mechanics and systems.
-It serves as a foundation for exploring game development concepts and techniques.
-Key Features:  Puzzle System: Incorporates keypad and pressure plate puzzles to challenge players.
-Inventory Management: Basic inventory system for key items and notes.
-Player Interaction: Includes player character movement, headbob, and object interaction mechanics.
-UI: Basic UI elements for inventory, notifications, and puzzle input.
-Built with Unreal Engine 5.
+**Project Overview**
+This project is a learning exercise to experiment with game development fundamentals.
+It includes puzzle mechanics (keypad, pressure plates), basic inventory, player interactions, and UI elements.
+The primary goal is to learn and iterate on game development concepts.

+**Project Structure**
+Content: Contains game assets (meshes, textures, materials, etc.)
+Blueprints: Contains blueprint classes for gameplay logic and UI
+Maps: Contains level designs

+**Dependencies**
+Unreal Engine 5

+**Known Issues**
+No known issues at this time.